 15. Interest by the Directors of the Fund Manager in the units of the Fund

-None of the non-executive Board of Directors of the Fund Manager had holdings of units in the Fund as at 30 June 2023.
-Details of the units held by senior employees of the Fund Manager are disclosed under Note 18 of the financial statements.
+None of the Directors of the Fund Manager had holdings of units in the Fund as at 30 June 2024.

 16. Responsibilities of the auditor